-Article 17 - This is a discretionary power for the members present in person or by proxy to adjourn a quorate meeting.
-This differs from the adjournment provisions in article 15 which are not discretionary and must be used where a general meeting is not quorate.
+Article 20.
+This is a districtionary power for the members present in person or by proxy to adjourn a quo ate meeting.
+This differs from the adjournanch proxisions in a fide 13 which are not districtionary and must be used where a general meeting is rotiguorate.

-Article 18 - This sets out how votes may be taken.
-A poll is a formal count of votes on a resolution.
-It can be useful where a show of hands is inconclusive it is also sensible where the votes of certain categories of member count for more than those of others and where there is a concern that this would not be recognised on a show of hands where the result is close.
+Article 21.
+This sels but how votes may be taken.
+A pull is a formal count of votes on a resolution.
+It can be useful where alsnow of hands is inconclusive it is also sonsible where the votes of certain categories in member count for more than those of others and where there is a concern that this would not be recognised on a show of hands where the result is close.

-- (2) The directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting. - 16 (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the directors - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a director nominated by the directors shall chair the meeting. - (3) If there is only one director present and willing to act, he or she shall chair the meeting. - (4) If no director is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present in person or by proxy and entitled to vote must choose one of their number to chair the meeting. - 17 (1) The members present in person or by proxy at a meeting may resolve by ordinary resolution that the meeting shall be adjourned - (2) The person who is chairing the meeting must decide the date, time and place at which the meeting is to be reconvened unless those details are specified in the resolution - (3) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting had the adjournment not taken place - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting - 18 (1) Any vote at a meeting shall be decided by a show of hands unless before, or on the declaration of the result of, the show of hands a poll is demanded: - (a) by the person chairing the meeting, or - (b) by at least two members present in person or by proxy and having the right to vote at the meeting, or - (c) by a member or members present in person or by proxy representing not less than one-tenth of the total voting rights of all the members having the right to vote at the meeting
+- (3) If there is only one director present and willing to act, he or she shall chair the meeting. - (4) If no director is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present in person or by proxy and entitled to vote must choose one of their number to chair the meeting. - 20 (1) The members present in person or by proxy at a meeting may resolve by ordinary resolution that the meeting shall be adjourned. - (2) The person who is chairing the meeting must decide the date, time and place at which the meeting is to be reconvened unless those details are specified in the resolution. - (3) No business shall be conducted at a reconvened meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (4) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the reconvened meeting stating the date, time and place of the meeting. - 21 (1) Any vote at a meeting shall be decided by a show of hands unless before, or on the declaration of the result of, the show of hands a poll is demanded: - (a) by the person chairing the meeting; or - (b) by at least two members present in person or by proxy and having the right to vote at the meeting; or - (c) by a member or members present in person or by proxy representing not less than one-tenth of the total voting rights of all the members having the right to vote at the meeting. - (2) (a) The declaration by the person who is chairing the meeting of the result of a vote shall be conclusive unless a poll is demanded. - (b) The result of the vote must be recorded in the minutes of the charity but the number or proportion of votes cast need not be recorded. - (3) (a) A demand for a poll may be withdrawn, before the poll is taken, but only with the consent of the person who is chairing the meeting. - (b) If the demand for a poll is withdrawn the demand shall not invalidate the result of a show of hands declared before the demand was made.

-Article 18(5)(c) - Where it is decided that a poll is to take place in these circumstances after a general meeting, all the members of the charity are entitled to vote
+Article 21(5)(c) Pficient in decided that a politis to take place in these cocumstances after a general meeting, all the members of the chuniv are entitled to vote.